PacBio Sequel II Library Prep & Sequencing

 Most Common Applications for PacBio Sequencing

 Whole Genome Shotgun Sequencing: With the long & accurate HiFi reads PacBio sequencing is currently the default protocol for de novo genome assemblies.
-Three different libray preparation protocols are available accommodating a wide range of sample input amounts: Standard HiFi libraries, Low Input libraries and ultra-low input libraries.
+Three different library preparation protocols are available accommodating a wide range of sample input amounts: Standard HiFi libraries, Low Input libraries, and ultra-low input libraries.

-Please note that greater HMW-DNA sample amounts than listed in this table, will improve the processing options are certainly preferred.
-Typically a genome coverage of about 20X to 30X is used for de novo assemblies.
+Please note that greater HMW-DNA sample amounts than those listed in this table, will improve the processing options and are certainly preferred.
+Typically, a genome coverage of about 20X to 30X is used for de novo assemblies.
 This is a generalization and experiment will need to be adjusted based on heterozygosity, ploidy, DNA quality, repeat content, etc. .
-Similarly simplified the sequencing of one Sequel II SMRT-cell can be expected to be sufficient for the asembly of a 1 Gb sized genome.
-The PacBio data also used to identify structure genomic variants at a coverage of ~10X.
+Similarly simplified the sequencing of one Revio SMRT-cell can be expected to be sufficient for the assembly of a 3 Gb-sized genome.
+The PacBio data is also used to identify structure genomic variants at a coverage of ~10X.

-Iso-Seq (full length transcript RNA-Seq): The PacBio long reads enable sequencing of full-length transcripts up to 10 kb (essentially all transcripts), thus eliminating the need for error-prone transcript assembly from short treads.
+Iso-Seq (full-length transcript RNA-Seq): The PacBio long reads enable sequencing of full-length transcripts up to 10 kb (essentially all transcripts), thus eliminating the need for error-prone transcript assembly from short treads.
 The Iso-Seq bioinformatics pipeline processes the data into high-quality consensus transcript sequences enabling accurate isoform annotation and open reading frame prediction.
 These features do make Iso-Seq the method of choice for example for de novo gene annotations.
-The Sequel chemistry significantly simplifies the Iso-Seq protocol compared to the first generation PacBio sequencer.
 Iso-Seq libraries can be barcoded and pooled at different stages of the library prep (after the reverse transcription; after PCR-amplification of cDNAs; after PacBio library prep).
 Please note that the transcript lengths can vary significantly between tissues and sample types.
-Thus, the rad numbers per sample cannot be predicted accurately and the read numbers can vary significantly between pooled Iso-Seq libraries.
+Thus, the read numbers per sample cannot be predicted accurately and the read numbers can vary significantly between pooled Iso-Seq libraries.
 Pooling the samples earlier in the library prep process will result in lower costs but also in higher variation of read numbers.

 Long Amplicon Sequencing: Please see our FAQ for details.
 Amplicons of up to 15 kb length can be sequenced for highest quality CCS data.
 We offer two sets of universal barcodes PCR primer sets (12×12 and 24×24 indices) that you can pick up in the lab (for a fee).
 These allow the pooling of up to 576 amplicon samples.